-Unfortunately, there's no magic pill, medicine or dietary gimmick designed to make your teeth that perfect shade of white.
+Unfortunately, there's no magic remedy to make your teeth perfectly white and healthy.
 What's been proven to work over time is developing and maintaining a proper oral care routine.
 While brushing and flossing provide the foundation for such a routine, the steps to maintaining it are rather simple:

 Most importantly, floss every day and brush in the morning and evening.